 Shea Butter Melt-and-Pour Soap

-Most shea butter soap bases contain about 5% shea butter, which gives it a smooth, creamy consistency and an off-white color.
-Because itโs so creamy, it doesnโt always lather as well as other bases, but itโs still just as effective.
-It holds colors and scents well, but Iโve found that itโs naturally soft, so adding too much additional oil (even essential oils) can make it dissolve more quickly.
+Most shea butter soap bases contain about 5% shea butter, which gives them a smooth, creamy consistency and an off-white color.
+Because it’s so creamy, shea butter soap base doesn’t always lather as well as the others, but it’s still just as effective.

 Here are our favorite shea butter soap recipes:

-Goat’s Milk Melt-and-Pour Soap
+Goat Milk Melt-and-Pour Soap

-Goat milk soap is a soft white soap base that has been infused with real goatโs milk.
-Itโs chock full of vitamins, proteins, and minerals that nourish dry skin and support overall skin health.
-Although it melts the same as glycerin soap, its opaque color can make it more difficult to achieve a deep, rich hue using natural colorants.
+Goat milk soap is a soft white soap that has been infused with real goat milk.
+It’s chock full of vitamins, proteins, and minerals that nourish dry skin and support overall skin health.

 Here are two goat milk soap recipes we swear by: